 How can it help you?

-Leaving an abusive partner is an incredibly hard decision to make.
+Leaving an abusive relationship is an incredibly hard decision to make.
 Finding out if your partner has a history of violence and abuse may help you make an informed decision about whether to stay or leave.
 It will help you plan how to keep yourself safe, as well as your children and anyone else involved.
 It is also an opportunity to find out what support is available to you.

 It may be that you are getting into a new relationship and alarm bells are ringing.
 Do you want to let this person into your home?
 If you have grounds for concern, then you can use Clare’s Law to find out if someone poses a risk to you.
 Again, it means you will be armed with information to guide your decision about what to do, plus support should you need it.
+Our article on 'How to spot the signs you are enduring Domestic Abuse highlights some of the typical forms of abusive behaviour

 Victims of domestic abuse have said that they would have left their partners sooner if they’d known about their history of abuse.
 Tragically, two women are killed every week in England by their partner or ex-partner.
 Clare’s Law intends to equip victims with the information they need so that they don’t stay in a relationship until it is too late.